ibm-cloud-docs/containers/cs_encrypt.md

 7. Optional: [Verify that your secrets are encrypted](#verify_kms).

-<p class="important">Do not delete root keys in your KMS instance, even if you rotate to use a new key.
+Do not delete root keys in your KMS instance, even if you rotate to use a new key.
 If you delete a root key that a cluster uses, the cluster becomes unusable, loses all its data, and cannot be recovered.
-When you rotate a root key, you cannot reuse a previous root key for the same cluster.<br><br>Similarly, if you disable a root key, operations that rely on reading secrets fail.
-Unlike deleting a root key, however, you can reenable a disabled key to make your cluster usable again.</p>
+When you rotate a root key, you cannot reuse a previous root key for the same cluster.  \n \n Similarly, if you disable a root key, operations that rely on reading secrets fail.
+Unlike deleting a root key, however, you can reenable a disabled key to make your cluster usable again.
+{: important}

 ### Enabling KMS encryption for the cluster through the console
 {: #kms_ui}